Reed Blankenship

-Reed Scott Blankenship (born March 2, 1999) is an American professional football safety for the Philadelphia Eagles of the National Football League (NFL).
-He played college football for the Middle Tennessee Blue Raiders and was signed by the Eagles as an undrafted free agent after the 2022 NFL draft.
+Reed Scott Blankenship (born March 2, 1999) is an American professional football safety for the Houston Texans of the National Football League (NFL).
+He played college football for the Middle Tennessee Blue Raiders and was signed by the Philadelphia Eagles as an undrafted free agent after the 2022 NFL draft.

 Early life

 Blankenship was born on March 2, 1999, and grew up in Lester, Alabama.
 He attended West Limestone High School and played football and basketball.
-He was an all-state, all-region, all-county and all-area selection in football and earned the Player of the Year award in 2016.
+He was an all-state, all-region, all-county, and all-area selection in football and earned the Player of the Year award in 2016.
 He served as the team's captain in two seasons and finished his career with 3,192 rushing yards, 1,004 yards receiving, 1,056 yards passing and 46 total touchdowns.
-He was also a member of the 2015 4A State Championship basketball team, he was also an all-area and all-county player in basketball.
+He was also a member of the 2015 4A State Championship basketball team as well as an all-area and all-county player in basketball.

 After graduating from high school, Blankenship received scholarship offers from Middle Tennessee, Alabama A&M, Marist, Minnesota, Southern Miss, Georgia State, Tulane, Troy, Samford, Arkansas State, Western Carolina, Arkansas Tech, Mercer, UT Martin, and Central Arkansas.